The Linda Norgrove Foundation

-The Foundation was set up in memory of Scottish aid worker, Linda Norgrove who was devoted to ensuring that the people of Afghanistan would achieve prosperity and stability as their country was rebuilt.
+The Trust was set up in memory of, Scottish aid worker, Linda Norgrove who was devoted to ensuring that the people of Afghanistan would achieve prosperity and stability as their country was rebuilt.
 She was completely committed to her development work and she loved Afghanistan and its people.
 Linda was kidnapped and subsequently died during a failed rescue attempt in Afghanistan in October 2010.

 If you’d like to read about Margaret's experiences in Afghanistan, you can do so on our blogs page.

-The Foundation's second annual newsletter can be viewed here.
-The newsletter highlights what the Foundation has achieved over the last year to improve the lives of women and children affected by the war and provides further insight into what it's like to operate in Afghanistan.
+The Foundation's first interim newsletter can be viewed here.
+This interim newsletter highlights the more recent projects and initiatives the Foundation has funded to improve the lives of women and children affected by the war and provides further insight into what it's like to operate in Afghanistan.